 An application for a family violence intervention order needs to be filed with the registrar at a Magistrates’ Court.
 There is a list of Magistrates’ Courts at www.mcv.vic.gov.au.

 An affected family member can apply for an intervention order in person, or by lodging a written application, or through another person (e.g. a friend, refuge worker or solicitor), or through the police.

 One application can be used to cover a parent and their children against the same respondent.

-Sometimes an affidavit (i.e. a sworn statement) or a written statement with further details of the alleged behaviour is filed too.
+Sometimes an affidavit (i.e. a sworn statement) or a written statement with further details of the alleged behaviour (known as “further and better particulars”) is filed too.

 Police can apply for an intervention order on behalf of a family member experiencing violence – even without the consent of the affected family member.